GRAVITATION

 \(p\) is said to be « entering » if \(r\) is decreasing with time (\(\frac{dr}{dt}<0\)) or \(u\) increasing (\(\frac{du}{dt}>0\)), and « exiting » if \(r\) is increasing (\(\frac{dr}{dt}>0\)) or \(u\) decreasing (\(\frac{du}{dt}<0\)).

-The numerical integration used to calculate \(u(\varphi)\) is discussed in paragraph 3.7.
+The numerical integrations used to calculate \(u(\varphi)\) are discussed in paragraph 3.7.

 If it exists, the extremum of \(r\) is given by writing \(\frac{dr}{d\varphi}=0\) that is, according to (3.h):